 Digital cameras are the main medium for participants to express themselves and put real stories to the overwhelming statistics surrounding hunger.
-The photographs will provide tangible evidence that there is a need to face the impacts of hunger on individuals, families and communities throughout Colorado.
+The photographs provide tangible evidence that there’s a need to face the impacts of hunger on individuals, families and communities throughout Colorado.

 “Photovoice is a process by which people can identify, represent, and enhance their community through specific photographic technique” (Wang & Burris, 1997).

 Photovoice is a form of participatory action research developed by Caroline Wang and Mary Anne Burris.
 The three main goals of photovoice are to enable people to record and reflect their community’s strengths and concerns, to promote discussion about important issues through group discussions of photographs, and finally to reach and influence policy makers (Wang & Burris, 1997).
 This model has the ability to empower participants and communities by enabling individuals to share their pictures and stories with decision makers.